What We Do

-We will start in 2017 with the WSC Spotlight: Maternal and Neonatal Sepsis, in partnership with the WHO.
-The congress took place on September 12th, 2017, and all talks are available on YouTube and Apple Podcasts.
+We started in 2017 with the WSC Spotlight: Maternal and Neonatal Sepsis, in partnership with the WHO.
+All talks are available on YouTube and Apple Podcasts.

 Every year, the GSA recognizes major achievements in the fight against sepsis with the GSA Awards.
 The GSA Awards are greanted in three categories: